 My first visit to Malaysia was back in 2012; I would not say I fell in love instantly with the country but the people out there, the system out there slowly made me love the country and its cities.

-It is a country in South East Asian region which offers all the varieties from beaches, rain forests, modern marvels and some popular theme parks.
+It is a country in South East Asian region which offers all the varieties from beaches, rainforests, modern marvels and some popular theme parks.
 Just like Singapore, the country has different culture and ethnicity living within.
-The official religion of the country is Islam; and all the Malays (the citizen of the country) are Muslim by law.
-However; government has allowed each and every individual to follow religious practices as per their will.
+The official religion of the country is Islam, and all the Malays (the citizen of the country) are Muslim by law.
+However; the government has allowed each and every individual to follow religious practices as per their will.

 A. Getting There

-1. You have plenty options available for flights; whether it be direct flight or be a stopover flight.
-And nowadays there are so many budget airlines available; that you can even fly cheaper than you thought during the airlines sale period.
+1. You have plenty of options available for flights; whether it is direct flight or be a stopover flight.
+And nowadays there are so many budget airlines available; that you can even fly cheaper than you thought during the airline's sale period.

 1. Acquiring Malaysia visa is not really a very difficult task.
-You can apply online for the visa with minimum documents and within a week's time you get your visa.
-Standard visa is valid for 6 months and is multiple entry visa.
+You can apply online for the visa with minimum documents and within a week's time, you get your visa.
+Standard visa is valid for 6 months and is multiple entry visas.

 1. Malaysian Ringgit is the official currency of Malaysia.
 It is mentioned as RM.
 The Paper currency starts with as minimum as RM 1 and the highest denomination is RM 100.

 2. Even if you are carrying other foreign currencies; you can easily exchange it to Malaysia Ringgit at the exchange counters in the city.

 1. Malaysia shares the same weather as Singapore.
 The weather is hot and humid throughout the year.

 2. You can travel anytime to the country and have the same type of weather.
 If you are looking for the off-peak season; January to March is the best time; when you will have the least tourists in the country.